Souptik96/Data-Analysis-Customer-Life-Cycle/Models.md

 - ***Data Storytelling***: When communicating insights to non-technical audiences, interactive Plotly Express charts enhance the storytelling process.

--***Dashboards and Web Apps***: Plotly Express is a valuable component for building interactive dashboards and web applications using Plotly's Dash framework.
+- ***Dashboards and Web Apps***: Plotly Express is a valuable component for building interactive dashboards and web applications using Plotly's Dash framework.

 - ***Research and Presentations***: Whether you're writing research papers or giving presentations, Plotly Express simplifies the creation of compelling charts to support your findings.